Skip to content

 Maths and English

-ASF will only apply where an apprentice’s employer does not agree to fund English and/or maths.
+The ASF will only apply where an apprentice’s employer does not agree to fund English and/or maths.

 Visa paperwork tweak

-For the first time, providers will be required to show documentary evidence that any learner “intends to, and is likely to be eligible to” renew their visa if it runs out before the end of their course.
+For the first time, providers will be required to show documentary evidence that a learner “intends to, and is likely to be eligible to” renew their visa if it runs out before the end of their course.

 Apprenticeship funding rules currently say learners are only eligible for funding if their visa ends after their end-point assessment date.